christianegli/pause-breath-app/DECISIONS.md

 **Status**: Accepted

 ### Context
-Need to choose UI framework for implementing the minimalist breathing app interface.
+Need to choose UI framework for iOS development.
+Options include UIKit (traditional) or SwiftUI (modern declarative).

 ### Decision
-Use SwiftUI for all user interface development.
+Use SwiftUI as the primary UI framework.

 ### Rationale
-- **Declarative Paradigm**: Natural fit for timer-based apps with clear state transitions
-- **Built-in Animations**: Smooth breathing visualizations (pulsing circles, expanding animations) with minimal code
-- **State Management**: `@State`, `@ObservedObject` patterns ideal for timer and session management
+- Declarative UI paradigm matches well with breathing app's simple, state-driven interface
+- Modern Apple development standard with excellent animation support
-- **Development Speed**: Faster iteration for MVP development
+- Faster development for MVP with less boilerplate code
-- **Modern Platform**: Future-proof choice aligned with Apple's development direction
-- **Accessibility**: Automatic VoiceOver and accessibility features
+- Built-in accessibility features
+- Excellent support for iOS 15.0+ target

 ### Consequences
-- All UI components built with SwiftUI patterns
-- View models follow ObservableObject protocol
-- Limited to iOS 13+ minimum deployment target
+- Modern, maintainable codebase
+- Excellent animation capabilities for breathing visualizations
+- Some advanced customizations may require UIKit integration
-- Animation and timer logic integrated with SwiftUI lifecycle
+- Learning curve for developers not familiar with SwiftUI

 ### Alternatives Considered
-- **UIKit**: More control over precise layouts, but unnecessarily complex for simple interface
-- **Hybrid Approach**: Would add complexity without clear benefits for this use case
+- UIKit: More mature but requires significantly more boilerplate
+- Hybrid approach: Unnecessary complexity for MVP scope

 ---